pajoma/vscode-journal/CONTRIBUTING.md

 There are several ways to contribute.

 * If you find any issues, weird behaviour or plain error, don't hesitate to [open an issue](https://github.com/pajoma/vscode-journal/issues/new).
 I try to react timely, but don't count on it.
 * [Start a discussion](https://github.com/pajoma/vscode-journal/discussions/new) if you have question or feature requests.
-Or have a look if there any other open question which you might be able to answer.
+Or see if there are any other unanswered questions you might be able to answer.
 * Leave a review on the [marketplace](https://marketplace.visualstudio.com/items?itemName=pajoma.vscode-journal&ssr=false#review-details) and keep me motivated ;)
 * Let me buy a beer by [sponsoring](https://github.com/sponsors/pajoma) my work here